Roughly 50–70 million Americans are affected by poor sleep.

-That being said, some people may experience mild side effects, such as sleepiness, dizziness, headaches and nausea.
+Some people may experience mild side effects, such as sleepiness, dizziness, headaches, and nausea.

-If you take any of the above, it’s best to check with your doctor before beginning a supplement.
+If you take any of the above, you should check with your doctor before beginning a supplement.

-There is also some concern that taking too much melatonin will stop your body from making it naturally.
-However, several studies have found that taking melatonin won’t affect your body’s ability to make it on its own (43Trusted Source, 44Trusted Source, 45Trusted Source).
+Some concern is that taking too much melatonin will stop your body from making it naturally.
+However, several studies have found that taking melatonin won’t affect your body’s ability to make it independently (43Trusted Source, 44Trusted Source, 45Trusted Source).

 SUMMARY:Current studies show that melatonin is safe, non-toxic and not addictive.
 However, it may interact with blood thinners, blood pressure medications and antidepressants.

 Sleep is essential for our overall health, and circadian rhythms – or the natural body clock – are controlled by melatonin.
 Unfortunately, most people don’t get enough sleep and end up feeling tired and cranky throughout the day.